ExcelDataReader/ExcelDataReader/README.md

     // rows are read.
 Default: false
     // (XLS and XLSX/XLSB only, has no effect on CSV) SinglePassMode = false,

+    // Gets or sets an escape character for CSV quoted fields.
+When set, this
+    // character inside a quoted field escapes the next character, e.g. set to
+    // '\\' to support \" as an escaped quote.
+Not part of RFC 4180; only
+    // enable when reading files that use backslash-style escaping.
+    // Default: null - disabled (CSV only)
+    EscapeChar = null,
 });
 ```